ovh/docs/pages/cloud/private-cloud/service-migration/guide.en-gb.md

 The following elements are required:

-- SPLA licences (on origin and destination Hosted Private Cloud)
+- SPLA licences (on source and destination Hosted Private Cloud)
 - A Veeam licence
-- An IP address available on the origin and destination Hosted Private Cloud services
+- An IP address available on the source and destination Hosted Private Cloud services
-- A [Veeam Backup & Replication](../../storage/veeam-backup-replication/) virtual machine on the origin Hosted Private Cloud
+- A [Veeam Backup & Replication](../../storage/veeam-backup-replication/) virtual machine on the source Hosted Private Cloud
-- [Authorising the Veeam Backup & Replication virtual machine to connect](../authorise-ip-addresses-vcenter/) to the origin and destination vCenter
+- [Authorising the Veeam Backup & Replication virtual machine to connect](../authorise-ip-addresses-vcenter/) to the source and destination vCenter

 Please refer to our guide on setting up [Veeam Backup & Replication](../../storage/veeam-backup-replication/).